pmurphy926/project-1/README.md

 ## Unresolved Issues
 I tried to get some hovering to work on the images using a js function, but it behaved strangely and went with a "click and hold" which isn't very intutive but worked in a pinch.
 My projects page was very difficult in terms of responsive design - I had originally built it as two columns; one for the screenshots and the other for the descriptions.
 This didn't work on the narrower mobile screen, so I just made two divs with the same info - one that displays at one screen width, and a second that displays on a narrower screen width.
 I felt that I should have rebuilt the page so that I wouldn't have two code blocks with the same info, but considering the time I had left and how it actually turned out looking okay on mobile, I'm happy with it as a band-aid.

+My links dropdown was a challege for mobile - I couldn't get the dropdown div to respond to amy width adjustments, but I was able to float it to the left and align the text to the left so it was functional.
+It creates extra space to the right that you can scroll to, which I don't love.